casl0x/casl0x/README.md

 ## 👋 Hi, I’m Cass
-I'm a beginner in web development and still have a lot to learn 🌱
+🌱 | I'm a beginner in web development and still have a lot to learn 🎮 | I also like video games, especially open worlds
 <br>
 <detail>
 ### 📖 The different coding languages I use and learn